 *I used Bob’s Red Mill Gluten Free All Purpose Flour Blend in this recipe.

-*Prep time is for cake only and not for ganache frosting.
+*Prep time is for cake only and does not include the chocolate ganache frosting.

 *Nutrition estimate is based on 1 slice of 10 with a generous (very generous) amount of vegan chocolate ganache frosting.